 - Foundational principles of software architecture

-- Linking requirements engineering and software architectures
+- Relationship of requirements engineering and software architecture

 - Quality attributes and software architectures

-- Architecture design, analysis and evaluation
+- Architecture design and analysis

 - Architecture description languages and meta-models

 - Management of architectural knowledge, decisions, and rationale

 - Architecture patterns, styles, and tactics; reference architectures

 - Architecture viewpoints and views

 - Software architecture virtualization and visualization